offconvex/offconvex.github.io/_posts/draft.md

 > Even vanilla gradient descent (GD) is good at finding models with reasonable generalization.
 Furthermore, methods to speed up gradient descent (e.g., acceleration or adaptive regularization) can sometimes lead to worse generalization.

 In other words, GD has an innate bias towards finding solutions with good generalization.
-I suspect that much of the magic of deep learning happens due to the precise flavor of  gradient descent, and this magic is not captured in the Cobjective.
+I suspect that much of the magic of deep learning happens due to the precise flavor of  gradient descent, and this magic is not captured in the objective.
 Given this importance of the trajectory of optimization we're reminded of the old adage.

 > The journey is more important than the goal.

 Below to illustrate this viewpoint I describe new papers which involve rigorous analysis of gradient descent in two simple but suggestive settings.
+I am barely sketching the results and hope that we will have more detailed blog posts in future.

 Acknowledgements: My views on this topic were shaped by the excellent papers from TTI Chicago group regarding the implicit bias of gradient descent (Cite), and were solidified by the new work sketched below.